 If you are doing this STEM activity in the classroom, this experiment is fifth grade NGSS aligned and fits into the chemical reaction theme.
 If you are learning about chemical reactions and properties of matter in February, this is the perfect Valentine science experiment!

-The dancing candy heart experiment is the ultimate Valentine science project!
+Add the dancing candy heart experiment to your Valentine candy science experiments!

 If your kids aren’t in fifth grade, they can still do this experiment.
 Even preschoolers will love completing the dancing conversation hearts science experiment.

 NGSS Chemistry Alignment for this Science Demonstration